Gageperrin/it-notes/computer-science/accelerated-fundamentals/object-oriented-data-structures.md

 Type casting is where a value is automatically converted to a different type in order to allow an operation to continue.
 An int added to a double will be converted into a double, and the result will be a double as well.

 ## Week 3: Lifecycle of C++ Objects

+### Class Constructors

+Without any custom constructors, the C++ compiler automatically uses an automatic default.
+The automatic default constructor will only initialize all member variables to their default variables.
+Non-default custom constructors can be used as well.
+They require client code to supply arguments.
+If any custom constructor is defined, an automatic default constructor is not defined.

+### Copy Constructors

+A copy constructor is a pseical constructor that exists to make a copy of an existing object.
+The automatic copy constructor is provided autoamtically by default and will copy the contents of all member variables.
+A custom copy constructor is a class constructor and has exactly one argument.

+Copy constructors are invoked automatically by passing an object as a parameter, returning an object from a function, and initializing a new object.

+### Copy Assignment Operator

+In C++, a copy assignment operator defines the behavior when an object is copied using the assignment operator `=`.
+While a copy constructor creates a new object, an assignment operator assigns a value to an existing object.
+C++ provides an automatic default assignemtn operator.

+A custom assignment operator is required to be a public member function of the class, have the function name `operator=`, have a return value of a reference of the class type, and have exactly one argument.

+### Variable Storage

+In C++, an instance of a variable can be stored directly in memory, accessed by a pointer, or accessed by a reference.
+By default, variables are stored directly in memory.
+The type of a variable has no modifiers, the object takes up exactly its size in memory.
+The type of a variable is modified with an `*`.
+A pointer takes a memory address width of memory (e.g. 64 bits on a 64-bit system).
+The pointer points to the allocated space of the object.

+A reference is an alias to existing memory and is denoted with an `&`.
+A reference does not store memory but is only an alias.
+The alias must be assigned when the variable is initialized.

+Just like with storage, arguments can be passed to functions via value, pointer, or reference.
+It is important to never return a reference to a stack variable created on the stack of the current function.

+### Class Destructors

+A destructor should never be called directly.
+Instead it is automatically called when the object's memory is being reclaimed by the system: if the object is on the stack when the function returns or if the object is on the heap when delete is used.
+The deconstructors are not called at compile time but during runtime.

+To add custom behavior to the function's end of life, use a custom destructor.
+A custom destructor is a member function which is the name of the class preceded by a `~`.
+All destructors have zero arguments and no return type.
+A custom destructor is essential when an object allocates an external resource that must be closed or freed when the object is destroyed.
+Examples include heap memory, open files, and shared memory.